Growth or LifeStyle

 Do you shut down the business while on vacation?

-Do you feel having a budget for your business is too constraining?
+Is having a budget for your business too constraining?

-If you answered Yes to a majority of these questions, chances are you are in a lifestyle business.
+If you answered Yes to most of these questions, chances are you are in a lifestyle business.

-Lifestyle Business There is nothing wrong with developing a lifestyle business, but you do need to recognize that fact and not set unrealistic expectations for yourself.
+There is nothing wrong with developing a lifestyle business.
+Still, you do need to recognize that fact and not set unrealistic expectations for yourself.
 It usually starts with the goals you want for the business and why you created the business in the first place.
-If you are creating the business just for income for you and your family and it is something you can do and decide what time you spend in the business, then you are developing a lifestyle business for yourself.
+Suppose you are starting the business just for income for you and your family, and it is something you can do, and you get to decide what time you spend in the business.
+In that case, you are developing a lifestyle business for yourself.

-Often in a lifestyle business, the business strategy is in the business owner’s head and at times they feel they are the only one that can execute it.
-In most cases they have not communicated this to their team, which can be a problem, as employees cannot buy in to something they are not aware.
-Because of this, employees usually do not perform to the expectations of the owner, as they are not aware of what their true role is in the business.
-In many cases do not have a job description and perform their job based on a task list.
-You have to understand that in some cases this could be an up and down struggle for you as in order to grow and generate more income, it will require you to focus more on the business and invest more time.
-Any business can flounder and affect the lifestyle you have, and since most lifestyle businesses are very reliant on the owner, you could wait too late to turn things around because there is not a commonly understood strategy in place.
+Often in a lifestyle business, the business strategy is in the business owner's head.
+At times, the owner feels they are the only ones that can execute the plan.
+In most cases, they have yet to communicate this to their team, which can be a problem, as employees cannot buy into something they don't know.
+Because of this, employees usually do not perform up to the owner's expectations, as they are unaware of their actual role in the business.
+In many cases, employees do not have a job description and perform their job based on a task list.
+When this occurs, it creates a struggle to grow and generate more income.
+The owner must focus more on the business and invest more time.
+Any business can flounder and affect the lifestyle you have.
+Since most lifestyle businesses rely on the owner, one could wait too late to turn things around because there needs to be a commonly understood strategy.

-Lifestyle businesses are harder to sell and if they do sell the business owner never receives the valuation that they expect.
-Through dividends, personal loans, and other aspects as high salaries for owners and family members, the business has been deprived of the cash it needs to keep the business current.
-This all takes away from the value of your business when you plan to sell it.
-If the business strategy and a majority of functions are performed by the business owner, then the true value of the business is the owner.
-If the employees do not have defined roles where they work independently and provide value, the employees will not be transferable and will reduce your value as well.
+Lifestyle businesses are harder to sell; if they do sell, the owner never receives the valuation they expect.
+The company has been deprived of the cash it needs to keep the business current through dividends, personal loans, and other aspects such as high salaries for owners and family members.
+Doing this takes away from the value of your business when you plan to sell it.
+When the business owner performs the business strategy and a majority of functions, the true value of the business is the owner.
+When employees do not have defined roles where they work independently and provide value, they will not be transferable and will also reduce the value.

-The positive side of a lifestyle business is (often found, but not always) the increased loyalty factor to the employees and a culture where people will work and stay for years.
-Unlike a growth business, a lifestyle business can come out of a downturn because due to the family-like environment, they have not laid people off and do not have to rebuild.
-In many cases the business owner will forgo or take a reduced salary to keep the employees.
+The positive side of a lifestyle business is (often found, but only sometimes) the increased loyalty factor to the employees and a culture where people will work and stay for years.
+Unlike a growth business, a lifestyle business can sometimes come out of a downturn due to the family-like environment.
+They have not laid people off and do not have to rebuild.
+In many cases, the business owner will forgo or take a reduced salary to keep the employees.
 Customers are loyal to the owner and tend to stick.
-And finally a lifestyle business provides a less risky and more stable environment for the owner and their family.
+And finally, a lifestyle business provides a less risky and more stable environment for the owner and their family.

-They understand that the business and they as the owner personally are two different entities and they do not make business decisions based on the personal situations, goals or on emotions, they are purely business decisions.
-In many cases there are multiple shareholders or investors, so the business owner answers to a Board of Directors and sometimes has to make hard decisions.
-The downside is these decisions are focused on short term gains as those shareholders or Board members are looking for quarterly ROI’s.
-When they are in a financial downturn, the first thing to go are employee’s salaries and unnecessary expenses.
-For this reason there is usually not as much loyalty from employees and turnover is higher than in a lifestyle business.
+Their owners understand that the business and themselves personally are two different entities, and they do not make business decisions based on personal situations, personal goals or emotions.
+They make purely business decisions.
+In many cases, there are multiple shareholders or investors, so the business owner answers to a Board of Directors and sometimes has to make hard decisions.
+The downside is that these decisions are focused on short-term gains as those shareholders or Board members are looking for quarterly ROIs.
+Employees' salaries and unnecessary expenses are the first to go when they are in a financial downturn.
+For this reason, there is usually less loyalty from employees and turnover is higher than in a lifestyle business.

-Though the business owner of a growth business may still have a hard time stepping away from the business when it is time, it is important to them that the business is sustainable without them and they can hand it over to someone else in their family, take it public, or sell the business and get the value of what they expected.
+Though the business owner of a growth business may still have a hard time stepping away from the business when it is time, it is essential to them that the business is sustainable without them.
+They can hand it over to someone else in their family, take it public, or sell the business and get the value of what they expected.

-Summary There is no right or wrong answer for this decision and there are plenty of lifestyle businesses that make enough money that it satisfies the owner and allows them to live the life they want.
-On the other hand if you want to build a growth business for yourself, you need to be willing to sacrifice and give up your time and efforts and take risks to make it a success.
-It is short term pain for long term gain.
-If you are not that type of person who can do that, you need to know that before you start your business.
+There is no right or wrong answer for this decision.
+Plenty of lifestyle businesses make enough money to satisfy the owner and allow them to live the life they want.
+On the other hand, if you want to build a growth business for yourself, you need to be willing to sacrifice, give up your time and efforts, and take risks to succeed.
+It is short-term pain for long-term gain.
+If you are not the person who can do that, you need to know that before starting your business.